-Hepcidin expression in adipose tissue: Hepcidin synthesis in adipose tissue was reported by Bekri et al. in 2006 in severely obese patients with low-grade systemic inflammatory disorder[42]. mRNA level of adipose tissue hepcidin was correlated with multiple indexes of inflammation (IL6, C-reactive protein).
+Hepcidin expression in adipose tissue: Hepcidin synthesis in adipose tissue was reported by Bekri et al[42] in severely obese patients with low-grade systemic inflammatory disorder[42]. mRNA level of adipose tissue hepcidin was correlated with multiple indexes of inflammation (IL6, C-reactive protein).
 This observation was also confirmed by in vitro studies using cultured adipose tissue explants, where IL6 was shown to promote hepcidin expression.
 Thus, adipose tissue hepcidin is suggested to exacerbate the iron deficiency and iron deficiency anemia observed in the majority of obese patients.
-In this context, it is not clear whether adipose tissue hepcidin contributes to increased pool of systemic hepcidin but one can suppose that adipose tissue may provide high concentration of local hepcidin around intestinal cells and inhibit iron absorption via an autocrine/paracrine mechanism.
-Yet, numerous studies have been conducted to explore the role of hepcidin secreted by adipose tissue in obesity hypoferremia and several high-fat diet (HFD) mouse models were developed for that purpose but the results remained highly controversial[76–80].
+In this context, it is not clear whether adipose tissue hepcidin contributes to increased pool of systemic hepcidin, but one can suppose that adipose tissue may provide a high concentration of local hepcidin around intestinal cells and inhibit iron absorption via an autocrine/paracrine mechanism.
+Yet, numerous studies have been conducted to explore the role of hepcidin secreted by adipose tissue in obesity hypoferremia.
+Several high-fat diet mouse models were developed for that purpose, but the results remained highly controversial[76–80].

 Hepcidin expression in the brain: Iron has a role in oxidative metabolism and is a cofactor in the synthesis of myelin and neurotransmitters.
 It is thus essential for normal neurological function.
-The presence of hepcidin in the brain was shown by Zechel et al[43] in 2006.
+The presence of hepcidin in the brain was shown by Zechel et al[43].
 Using different RNA and protein detection techniques, the cellular distribution of hepcidin in murine brain was investigated.
 Results showed a wide-spread distribution of this peptide in different brain areas.
-Many other reports described the presence of brain hepcidin production although at lesser extent, with protein levels higher than mRNA levels, suggesting that in addition to locally produced hepcidin, a part comes from the liver[81,82].
+Many other reports described the presence of brain hepcidin production although to a lesser extent with protein levels higher than mRNA levels, suggesting that the liver is partially responsible in addition to locally produced hepcidin[81,82].

 Hepcidin expression in the brain is induced by inflammation.
 LPS and IL6 are known as major actors in inflammation-induced mechanisms.
 LPS was described as an indirect inductor of hepcidin expression in astrocytes via upregulated IL6 expression in microglia[83,84].
 However, other experiments showed a direct upregulation of hepcidin by LPS in glial cells[85].

-Recently, we investigated iron metabolism in the brain of a mouse model of Sanfilippo syndrome (Mucopolysaccharidosis type III, MPS III) where the progressive accumulation of heparan sulfate oligosaccharides (HSOs) induces microglia and astrocytes to produce pro-inflammatory cytokines leading to severe neuroinflammation[86].
-We found that iron accumulation in MPS III mice mainly affected the cerebral cortex where hepcidin expression was higher than in WT mice.
-This increase was correlated with low expression of FPN, and consequently brain iron retention.
-We showed in vitro that HSOs are directly responsible for the induction of hepcidin and the decrease in FPN level when added to microglia and, to a lesser extent, to astrocytes.
-Our results showed that microglia play a key role in brain hepcidin overexpression, and that the regulation of brain hepcidin may be dependent on or independent of inflammation.
+Recently, we investigated iron metabolism in the brain of a mouse model of Sanfilippo syndrome (mucopolysaccharidosis type III) where the progressive accumulation of heparan sulfate oligosaccharides induced microglia and astrocytes to produce pro-inflammatory cytokines leading to severe neuroinflammation[86].
+We found that iron accumulation in mucopolysaccharidosis type III mice mainly affected the cerebral cortex where hepcidin expression was higher than in wildtype mice.
+This increase was correlated with low expression of FPN and consequently brain iron retention.
+We showed in vitro that heparan sulfate oligosaccharides are directly responsible for the induction of hepcidin and a decrease in FPN level when added to microglia and to a lesser extent to astrocytes.
+Our results showed that microglia play a key role in brain hepcidin overexpression, and the regulation of brain hepcidin may be dependent on or independent of inflammation.